 In the South, relatively more gold holders pledge their gold possessions to raise funds than those in other regions.
 Tamil Nadu, Kerala, Andhra Pradesh, Karnataka, and Pondicherry collectively accounted for approximately 61% of AUMs of top four gold loan NBFCs as of March 31, 2018.
 Having said that, attempts by NBFCs to expand into certain spaces of northern and western India have lowered the share of southern markets.
 Despite this, the South still remains a stronghold.
 However, NBFCs will still have to struggle with public sentiment against pledging gold and the distrust for financiers, as they look to expand beyond the South.

-Kosamattam facilitates instant gold loan with minimum documentation.
+94.94% Contribution of Gold Loan to our Loan portfolio Kosamattam facilitates instant gold loan with minimum documentation.
 It offers the best value for Gold with lowest gold loan interest rate to meet the financial needs.

 Regional Gold Demand